Animal Adaptations Topic Covered

-What is Polar Regions?
+What are Polar Regions?
 The polar regions, also called the frigid zones are the coldest places on Earth.
 There are two main polar regions in the world, which are the Arctic and Antarctica.
 The North Pole is surrounded by the Arctic Ocean, and the South Pole is in Antarctica.

-Animals that live in polar regions have to be well adapted to survive the harsh environment.
+Animals that live in polar regions have to be well-adapted to survive the harsh environment.
 They often have a thick layer of fat or blubber to help keep them warm.

 How Have Polar Bears Adapted to the Polar Region?